Resources & Publications

 title = {A Gamified Approach To Automatically Detect Biased Wording And Train Critical Reading},

-author = {Smilla Hinterreiter},
+author = {Smi Hinterreiter},

 url = {https://media-bias-research.org/wp-content/uploads/2021/10/hinterreiter2021a.pdf},